-Health sciences or transfer students may apply for admission to the nursing major (Bachelor of Science in Nursing) no later than August 1st to begin the degree requirement clinical courses in the spring semester of each year.
-There are 43 credits required in specific courses for application to the BSN Pre-licensure track.
-Applications are now being processed through NursingCAS.
-Visit www.nursingcas.org and click "Apply Here" to initiate your application.
-Detailed information on application to BSN Pre-licensure Track is available on the departmental web site at http://www.uscb.edu/academics/academic\departments/nursing\and\health\professions/nursing/prelicensure\bsn/application\process\and\resources.html .
+Health sciences or transfer students may apply for admission to the nursing major (Bachelor of Science in Nursing) no later than August 1 to begin the degree requirement clinical courses in the spring semester of each year.
+There are 41 credits required in specific courses for application to the BSN Pre-licensure track.
+Applications are currently processed through NursingCAS.
+Visit NursingCAS and click "Apply Here" to initiate your application.
+Detailed information on application to BSN Pre-licensure Track is available on the Nursing website located at here.